Sierra Norte de Sevilla Natural Park

 The road continues north; a few kilometres before San Nicolás del Puerto is a beautiful shaded area, around the source (nacimiemto) of the Huéznar river.
 Also near the village are the Cascadas del Huéznar, a series of waterfalls surrounded by a lush river vegetation.

-The A455 goes north towards Cazalla de la Sierra, alongside an attractive stream.
-Three kilometres before Cazalla is a road off to the right-hand side, which leads to the impressive Monasterio de la Cartuja, a former monastery that has been converted into an arts centre and hotel.
+The A-455 goes north towards Cazalla de la Sierra, alongside an attractive stream.
+Three kilometres before Cazalla is a road off to the right-hand side, which leads to the impressive Cartuja de la Inmaculada, a former monastery that has been converted into an arts centre and hotel.
 Sample the renowned aniseed liquor in one of the bars lining the main square, Paseo del Carmen, in Cazalla de la Sierra.

 Cuevas de Santiago near Cazalla de la Sierra are a labyrinth of underground tunnels and caverns with six entrances, where prehistoric remains dating from the Paleolithic period have been discovered.
 A variety of bat species inhabits the caves.